Civil Service Reform Plan

 The present law, as reaffirmed by Parliament in the 2010 Constitutional Reform and Governance Act, creates a careful balance.
 On the one hand, the Act requires selection on merit on the basis of fair and open competition.
 It gives the Civil Service Commission the responsibility to define what this means, and to give its approval that a selection has been made on this basis.
 On the other hand, it recognises the right of the Prime Minister to make the appointment and, therefore, enables him to refuse to appoint the recommended candidate.
 In the Commission’s view, this balance is important in ensuring that Ministers can exercise proper influence in achieving the best possible appointments to an impartial Civil Service.

 In recent times the Commission has welcomed and encouraged a more active role for Ministers in top appointments than is probably generally understood.
 This is particularly true of Permanent Secretaries who are heads of their departments and must be able to lead the department to deliver the Secretary of State’s priorities.
-The Commission has therefore published a note Recruiting Permanent Secretaries: Ministerial involvement.
-This is a definitive statement of how Secretaries of State can be involved, and are encouraged to be involved by the Commission.

 Senior appointments without fair and open competition

 The second proposition in the Reform Plan is that Ministers should be able to ask their Permanent Secretaries to appoint a small number of senior officials for specified and time-limited executive management roles, where there is an urgent need and it is not practical to run a full competition.